St Ambrose Church, Brunswick

-Location

-The church building is located at 287 on Sydney Road, one of the main roads in the Northern suburb of Brunswick in Melbourne.

 History

 In the second half of the 19th century, the land where the church building now stands belonged to Mr. Michael Dawson of Brunswick.
 However, in 1860, it was also used as a camp for nomadic Aboriginals.

 In the late 1860s, Dawson donated the land to the Catholic Church for a new church to be built in the neighbourhood.
-Prior to this, Catholics who lived in Brunswick had to go to Coburg, North of Brunswick, or to the Melbourne City Centre, South of Brunswick.
+Prior to this, Catholics who lived in Brunswick had to go to Coburg, north of Brunswick, or to the Melbourne central business district, south of Brunswick.
 The church was named in honour of Saint Ambrose (340–397), who served as the Archbishop of Milan in Italy in the fourth century AD, after an Italian family from Milan who lived in Brunswick suggested it.